EECS3311F24/project-codeesc/doc/sprint3/sprint3.md

   - Assist with user feedback integration for the sprint retrospective.

 - **Max Toong**:
-  - Manage Trello task tracking and ensure `schedule.pdf` and `burndown.pdf` are updated.
+  - Manage Trello task tracking and ensure schedule.pdf and burndown.pdf are updated.
   - Conduct final reviews of progress against timelines.

 - **Saina Shishegar**:
-  - Document sprint progress in `sprint3.md`, including user stories and team insights.
+  - Document sprint progress in sprint3.md, including user stories and team insights.
   - Prepare the sprint retrospective and organize user feedback sessions.